 NSPN-145.
 Medical Surgical Nursing II Clinical.
-3 Hours.
+2 Hours.
 This course continues to introduce the student to medical surgical clinical nursing practice in a variety of health care settings.
 Medical Surgical II Clinical is an experiential learning practicum of Medical Surgical Nursing I. Emphasis is on providing supportive and restorative therapeutic care measures used to effect alterations in adult physical health.
 The nursing process is used to promote, maintain, and restore health for the individual across the lifespan.
-Prerequisites: Certified Nurse Aide, Anatomy & Physiology and General Psychology.
+Prerequisite: Mental Health Nursing.
 Corequisite: Medical Surgical Nursing II.
 Students must be successful in both Medical Surgical Nursing II and Medical Surgical Nursing II Clinical in order to progress in the Nursing Program.

 NSPN-150.
 Maternal Child Nursing I. 2 Hours.
 This course introduces the student to maternal child nursing.
 Emphasis is on supportive and restorative therapeutic care measures for pregnancy, labor and delivery, care of the newborn, and basic pediatric care.
 The nursing process is used to promote, maintain, and restore health for the individual and family across the lifespan.
-Prerequisites: Anatomy & Physiology and General Psychology.
+Prerequisite: Nursing Pharmacology.
 Corequisite: Maternal Child Nursing I Clinical.
 Students must be successful in both Maternal Child Nursing I and Maternal Child Nursing I Clinical in order to progress in the Nursing Program.

 NSPN-155.
 Maternal Child Nursing I Clinical.
 1 Hour.
 This course introduces the student to clinical maternal child nursing practice.
 Maternal Child I Clinical is an experiential learning practicum of Maternal Child Nursing I. Emphasis is on providing supportive and restorative therapeutic care measures for pregnancy, labor and delivery, care of the newborn, and basic pediatric care to promote, maintain, and restore health for the individual and family throughout their lifespan.
-Prerequisites: Anatomy & Physiology and General Psychology.
-Corequisite: Maternal Child Nursing I.Students must be successful in both Maternal Child Nursing I and Maternal Child Nursing I Clinical in order to progress in the Nursing Program.
+Prerequisite: Nursing Pharmacology.
+Corequisite: Maternal Child Nursing I. Students must be successful in both Maternal Child Nursing I and Maternal Child Nursing I Clinical in order to progress in the Nursing Program.

 NSPN-160.
 Gerontology Nursing.
 2 Hours.
+This

-This course introduces the student to basic geriatric nursing.
+course introduces the student to basic geriatric nursing.
 Emphasis is on examining attitudes, values, and knowledge about aging.
 Communication is a central concept of the course using the nursing process to promote and maintain health for the aging individual at home and in the community.
-Prerequisites: Anatomy & Physiology and General Psychology.
-Corequisites: Medical Surgical Nursing II, Medical Surgical Nursing
+Prerequisite: Maternal Child Nursing I. Corequisite: Medical Surgical Nursing II Clinical.
+Students must be successful in Gerontology Nursing in order to progress in the Nursing Program.